Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 * Cyclistic can try to build a campaign to turn casual customers to members, especially during spring and summer but it will most likely be difficult, since they have such diferent purposes.

-* The amount of casual rides (more then 1.7 million) is still considerable, and we might have some oportunities to convert them to members
+* The amount of casual rides (more then 1.7 million) is still considerable, and we might have some oportunities to convert them to members.

 # **Suggestions and recommendations**